Crafton Hills College Data & Information Overview

-How Much Money Do CHC Graduates Make?students who graduate with a bachelor's degree from CHC make about $33,000 a year during their first few years of employment after graduation.
+How Much Money Do CHC Graduates Make?bachelor's degree recipients from CHC make around $33,000 per year during the early years of their employment.
 This is about 17% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Crafton Hills College